KangpingYi2023/DAUCE/README.md

 # DAUCE

-This is an open source implementation of "DAUCE: A Self-adaptive Update Method For Learned Cardinality Estimators".
+This is an open source implementation of "DAUCE: A Drift-aware Update Method For Learned Cardinality Estimators".

 ### Environments